Skip To Content

 1. Gingivitis

 Poor oral hygiene can lead to plaque accumulating on your teeth.
-Plaque consists of bacteria that adheres to your teeth as a film, leading to cavities and other health concerns.
+Plaque consists of bacteria that adhere to your teeth as a film, leading to cavities and other health concerns.
 Over time, plaque on the gum line can lead to gingivitis, a mild form of gum disease.
-Some symptoms of gingivitis include swollen, receding or bleeding gums.
+Some symptoms of this ailment include swollen or receding gums.

-Gingivitis starts out small and grows worse if left untreated.
-Inflamed gums is a common indicator of gingivitis, so it is important to look at your gums in a mirror if they feel overly sensitive.
+This type of problem with the gums typically starts small and grows worse if left untreated.
+Inflamed gums are a standard indicator of gingival inflammation.
+It is essential to look at your gums in a mirror if they feel overly sensitive.
 Gingivitis is one of the leading causes of bleeding gums, but it is common for the condition to go unnoticed.
-You can usually treat gingivitis by prioritizing oral care by brushing for longer periods or more frequently.
+Treat this condition by prioritizing oral care by brushing for longer periods or more frequently.

-Patients can develop gingivitis by leaving bacterial plaque around the gums and teeth.
-Without proper treatment, plaque buildup on the gumline can lead to tartar, which is a hard, visible mineral deposit on your teeth.
-Tartar can worsen your gum bleeding issue, causing pain and turning gingivitis into gum disease.
+Patients who do not brush their teeth regularly can develop gum problems by leaving bacterial plaque around the gums and teeth.
+Without proper treatment for bleeding gums, plaque buildup on the gumline can lead to tartar, which is a hard, visible mineral deposit on your teeth.
+Tartar can worsen your gum bleeding issue, causing pain and turning into gum disease.
 You may need professional help to remove tartar, as standard home cleaning methods may be unable to reduce or remove it.

-Severe cases of gingivitis may cause bad breath, tender gums that hurt while chewing or purple gums that feel soft.
-It is best to visit a dental professional for an official diagnosis and treatment plan if you experience frequent bleeding of the gums.
+Severe cases of gingivitis may cause bad breath, tender gums that hurt while chewing, or purple gums that feel soft.
+It is best to visit a dental professional for an official diagnosis and treatment plan if you experience frequent oral bleeding.

 2. Pregnancy Gingivitis

 Pregnant women may experience high rates of gingivitis, with 60 to 75% of pregnant women developing this dental issue.
-According to the American Dental Association (ADA), this increased rate of gingivitis is a result of hormonal changes during pregnancy.
-The body produces an exaggerated response to the presence of plaque on the gumline, leading to swollen, painful or bleeding gums.
+According to the American Dental Association (ADA), this increased rate of gingival inflammation is a result of hormonal changes during pregnancy.
+The body produces an exaggerated response to the presence of plaque on the gumline, leading to swollen and painful gums that bleed.

 You may need to make some changes to your oral hygiene routine to keep a healthy smile as your body adjusts to the stresses of pregnancy.
 Proper dental care is crucial when your gums are at a higher risk of bleeding.